 Once your new employee’s information has been sent to HMRC and processed by them, they may issue you with an updated tax code.
-This will be sent by post, or may be seen online if you use HMRC’s PAYE for Employers online service, or received electronically if you use payroll software.
+This will be sent by post, can be viewed online if you use HMRC’s PAYE for Employers online service, or received electronically if you use payroll software.

-It may change at the beginning of each new tax year to take account of any increases in the personal allowance and HMRC will advise you on what you need to do prior to the start of the new tax year.
-This will either be on form P9X which is discussed in our news item (for 2017-18 although the same process applies for the current year) or if your employee has a specific tax code, on P9(T).
+Most tax codes change at the beginning of each new tax year to take account of any increases in the personal allowance and HMRC will advise you on what you need to do prior to the start of the new tax year.
+This will either be on form P9X which is discussed in our news item or if your employee has a specific tax code, on P9(T).

 Your employee’s tax code may also change during the year, if the employee's circumstances change, for example if they notify HMRC that they have a new source of untaxed income.
 HMRC will let you know if it changes.
 Once a code number is issued it remains in force from year to year until HMRC notify a change.
 You must not, under any circumstances, use another code unless advised to do so by HMRC.

 During the year, any changes to an employee’s code number will be notified to you on form P6.
-This will be sent by post, or may be seen online if you use HMRC’s PAYE for Employers online service, or received electronically if you use payroll software.
+This will be sent by post, can be viewed online if you use HMRC’s PAYE for Employers online service, or received electronically if you use payroll software.

 At the same time, HMRC will notify any changes of tax code to your employee and will give them a breakdown of the allowances that HMRC thinks they are due, and an explanation of how the code number is worked out.
-The P6 that you receive as the employer, tells you what your employee’s tax code is, but does not break down the allowances or explain how the code was worked out.
+The P6 that you receive as the employer, tells you what your employee’s tax code is, but does not explain how the code is worked out for reasons of confidentiality.